-Access to professional training is dwindling across the six countries, with 46% of teachers not receiving any training over the past three to five years.
+Access to professional training is dwindling across the six countries, with 46% of teachers not receiving any training over the past five years (Figure 8).
 Men (67%) have greater access to professional development opportunities than women (44%), and urban workers (66%) fare better than rural workers (45%).
 Training opportunities have declined particularly for rural workers and women.
 While some improvements in training quality have been noted (67%), access remains unequal, limiting opportunities for professional growth.